 Marauder IV leaves the Inner Harbour this season at 1:00 p.m.

 So…why does an ecotour company have a boat called Marauder?

-Back in the day, Marauder IV was a well-known fishing boat working out of Vancouver’s Bayshore Hotel.
+Back in the day, Marauder IV was a well-known charter sport fishing yacht working out of Vancouver’s Bayshore Hotel.
 She was kind of like royalty.
 She’s still recognized in our waters by people who remember her.
 We’ve left her name intact because…well…it’s a sentimental thing.
 Besides, it gets people talking!